inggridpris/Predict-Customer-Personality-to-Boost-Marketing-Campaign-by-Using-Machine-Learning./README.md

 # Predict-Customer-Personality-to-Boost-Marketing-Campaign-by-Using-Machine-Learning.

-##Predict Customer Personality to boost marketing campaign by using Machine Learning : Overview
+##Predict Customer Personality to boost marketing campaign by using Machine Learning : Overview <br>
 ###A company can growth fast when they know about customer personality and behavior, so the company can give the best service for their customers and give a good benefit for them too.
 This treatment can make customers become loyal to the company.
 By processing historical marketing campaign data to increase performance and targeting the right customers so they can transaction on the company’s platform.
 From this insight, the company can focus to make a cluster prediction model for the company so they can make decision easy. <br>

 ##About Dataset <br>